|Download Installation Guide||Download Horizontal Fixing Guide|

 |Download Turnbuckle Guide||Download Vertical Fixing Guide|

-If your Shade Sail is being supported by posts they should to be installed with a secure footing, making sure that 1/3 of the post secured in the ground; in firm ground lay 100mm of coarse gravel underneath the base of the post, and in softer ground lay 100mm of concrete.
+If your Shade Sail is supported by posts they should to be installed with a secure footing, making sure that 1/3 of the post secured in the ground; in firm ground lay 100mm of coarse gravel underneath the base of the post, and in softer ground lay 100mm of concrete.
 If you are digging through landfill or raised beds, these depths should not be included in the footing.

-When installing your posts depending on their size they will need to be secured either vertically, or they can be installed leaning away from the centre of the Shade Sail.
+When installing your posts depending on their size they will need to be secured either vertically, or can be installed leaning away from the centre of the Shade Sail.

 If using wooden posts, they should be at least 150mm in diameter.
 Metal posts should be a minimum of 120mm diameter with a 6mm wall thickness.